 Typically, lighter skiers prefer shorter skis.
 If your child is sprouting up, it might be a good idea to buy a longer ski than he'll need right now.
 We don't recommend going more than 10cm than he or she is at currently.
 If they are already at the top of the bindings' DIN range you may want to purchase a set of bindings where they are in the middle of the range.

 If your kid is a little shredder in the park and pipe, twin tips are a must.
 If your child is getting into racing, having a flat tail is going to help her develop the fundamentals.
 Your child might really want twin tips but really she needs a terrific all mountain ski with a lifted tail but not necessarily the kind of tail you'll find on a park ski.

 Some kids won't ski on a ski that looks too girly or mannish or ugly and only they will be able to tell you when each term is in play.
 If you have a picky child, keep his preferences in mind- believe us, it will save you from frustration in the future.
 Kids' skis are essentially unisex so do not worry about buying something that won't suit their performance.

 You may want to buy the perfect size skis for your kids.
 Or you can buy skis that they can grow into.
 If your child is competing in racing or freestyle skiing, it is probably wise to pick the size they fit in now.

 If there's one thing we love to do, it's recommend skis!
 So, please feel free to give us a call at 303-237-7547 and we can help you find the perfect skis for your little one.

-This size chart is copyright of Powder7 and cannot be reproduced.
+This content is copyright of Powder7 and cannot be reproduced.